DAPSI-IDISS/semantic-crosswalk-editor/README.md

 ![image](https://user-images.githubusercontent.com/408126/149317225-d4a58f7c-c596-4da2-b97f-89d20af7d7f1.png)

 The first ideas about interlingual machine translation appeared in the 17th century with Descartes and Leibniz who came up with theories of how to create dictionaries using universal numerical codes.
-This codes in our context is not much different from OIDs (Object IDs): an identifier mechanism standardized by the International Telecommunication Union (ITU) and ISO/IEC for naming any object, concept, or "thing" with a globally unambiguous persistent name.
+These codes in our context are not much different from OIDs (Object IDs): an identifier mechanism standardized by the International Telecommunication Union (ITU) and ISO/IEC for naming any object, concept, or "thing" with a globally unambiguous persistent name.
+OIDs, formally defined by ITU X.660, are themselves managed by shareholder groups much like DNS domains with a given OID corresponding to a node in the "OID tree".

 In our initial release we support only single endges between metadata elements but in the future we'll allow n-to-m to support entirely generic designs.